 The targets should be clear and everyone involved in the effort should be in the know.
-Define your priorities, and plan keeping in mind the following questions:
+Define your priorities, and plan to keep in mind the following questions:

 o What do you want to achieve?
 Is it more revenues/ profits or any other thing?
 Is your current SEO plan in tune with this?

 o Does your marketing team have any specific initiatives to take advantage of the expected surge?
-There needs to be a close coordination between the two, otherwise the fruits of increased traffic may not come to your business.
+There needs to be close coordination between the two, otherwise, the fruits of increased traffic may not come to your business.

 Targeting the right users:

 The objective of your strategy is to fulfil the objectives of the consumers.
 Identify the target segment which you can serve optimally online.
 Tweaking your offerings to make them appeal to a wider audience is also something you can try to do.

 Well, you have prepared a detailed plan to win the war against your competitors.
 Now you need to choose what the weapons that you are going to deploy are!
 This is where you have to be a little smart, going all out and trying to use each and every SEO technique is not the ideal way.
 So:

 o Decide which techniques you are going to use.
 Plan the order in which you deploy them.

 o Create a unified message through both your marketing and SEO activities, so these complement each other.
 In the wealth management case, you could bring out an initiative that offers new customers lower fees for the first few years, and communicate this on the landing page for users such as Kevin.